krissvv/react-better-html/documentation/docs/types/theme.md

 ## Usage

 These types are used to configure the theme of all components in the library.
-You can provide a custom theme by passing a `Theme` object to the `value` prop of the `<BetterHtmlProvider>` component.
+You can provide a custom theme by passing a `Theme` object to the `config` prop of the `<BetterHtmlProvider>` component.
 Check out the [Configuration](../getting-started/configuration#theme-configuration) page for more details.